Documentation

 $$ P = e\sigma A(T^4 – T^4_c)$$

-Due to the fourth power of the temperatures in the governing equation, radiation becomes a very complex, high-level nonlinear phenomenon\(^2\).
+Due to the fourth power of the temperatures in the governing equation, radiation becomes a very complex, high-level nonlinear phenomenon\(^5\).

 Heat Transfer takes the energy balance of the studied systems into account.
 When investigating thermomechanical components, structural deformations, caused by the effects of thermal loads on solids can also be included.
 Simulating the stress response to thermal loads and failure is essential for many industrial applications.
 An example of an application is a thermal stress analysis of a Printed Circuit Board.

 Conjugate Heat Transfer (CHT) simulations analyze the coupled heat transfer in fluids and solids.
 The prediction of the fluid flow while simultaneously analyzing the heat transfer that takes place within the fluid/solid boundary is an important feature of CHT simulations.
-One of the areas in which it can be used is for electronics cooling (refer Figure 1).
+One of the areas in which it can be used is for electronics cooling.

-In theory, heat passes from a hot object to a cold object.
-Conduction is the heat transfer from a hot to a cold object, that are in direct contact with each other.
-The thermal conductivity of the different objects decides how much heat in a given time is being transferred.
+Conduction is the heat transfer from a hot object to a cold object that are in direct contact with each other.
+Conduction modeling allows for the direct analysis and visualization of heat transferring across the body in a given time when considering characteristics such as a body’s geometry shape and the materials’ thermal conductivity.
 Examples include CFL light bulbs.

 Convective Heat Transfer is the transfer of heat between two areas without physical contact.
 Convective currents occur when molecules absorb heat and start moving.
-As you can imagine, these effects are difficult to predict which is why high computing power is needed to obtain reliable results from a simulation.
+Predicting both the convective cooling efficacy and the general flow stream behavior is difficult to predict without a direct simulation of the flow, requiring high computing power to obtain reliable solutions.
 One such application is the cooling of a Raspberry pi motherboard.

 Electromagnetic waves are the source of heat transfer through radiation.
 They usually play a role at high temperatures.
 The amount of heat that is emitted via radiation depends on the surface type of the material.
 A general rule is that the more surface there is, the higher the radiation is.
 An application where simulation of radiation is used is laser beam welding.